Richard Rogers (serial killer): Killing of Frederic Spencer

-The trial for the murder of Frederic Alan Spencer began in the Bangor Superior Court on October 29, 1973.
+The trial for the murder of Spencer began in the Bangor Superior Court on October 29, 1973.
 The state was represented by Foahd Saliem, the assistant attorney general.
-Richard Westall Rogers, the defendant, was represented by Errol K. Paine, a local attorney.
+Rogers was represented by Errol K. Paine, a local attorney.
 Testimonies began on October 31.
 The first testimony was from a medical examiner, who stated that Spencer died from injuries to the head.
 The examiner also implied that Spencer's pinkie finger was broken during the struggle.
 On November 1, the trial continued, and several other witnesses testified.
 The last person to testify was Richard Rogers.

 Rogers claimed that Spencer attempted to attack him with a roofing hammer, but he got a hold of the hammer during the struggle, and hit Spencer in the head with it eight times in self-defense.
 Rogers then said that Spencer was still struggling, so he put a plastic bag over his head until he stopped.
 Rogers attempted to clean the room by throwing out a bloodstained rug.
 He then waited until it was dark out, put Spencer's remains in his car, and dumped his body off of Route 166.
-He did this because, as he claimed, "I just didn’t know what to do.
+He did this because, as he claimed, "I just didn't know what to do.
 I wanted very much to go to the police, but by then I felt it would look very suspicious."
 According to observers, Rogers did an exceptional job testifying.
 He was calm, clear, and convincing.
 At the end of the day, Errol K. Paine made a request to reduce Rogers charges to manslaughter.
 The judge agreed, and reduced the charge.
+Rogers also employed the "gay panic defense", claiming that Spencer made unwanted sexual advances toward him prior to allegedly attacking him.

 The trial ended the next day, on November 2, 1973.
 The jury, after deliberating for under three hours, reached a verdict of not guilty.

 Nursing career

 After his acquittal, Richard Rogers moved to New York in 1973, where he attended Pace University's school of nursing.
-After graduating in 1978 and earning a master's degree in science, he was hired as a nurse by the Mount Sinai medical center.
+After graduating in 1978 and earning a master's degree in science, he was hired as a nurse by Mount Sinai Hospital.
 He eventually became a surgical nurse and worked in the pediatric ward until his 2001 arrest.